-Because of these concerns, if you decide you want to collect rainwater from the roof, there are a few things you should remember:
+Because of these concerns, if you decide you want to collect rainwater from the roof, there are a few things to remember:

-- Let the rain wash your roof for five minutes before collecting rainwater.
-This will remove most of the contaminants.
+1. Let the rain wash your roof for five minutes before you start collecting rainwater.
+This will remove most of the larger contaminants from it.

-- Make sure you run the water through a screen to capture all the large particles such as leaves and bugs.
+2. Make sure you run the water through a good screen to capture all the large particles such as leaves, bugs, and other small objects.

 3. After this, run your water through a good water filtration system like one of the ones I mentioned above.